Table of Contents

 Indications for Corticosteroid Therapy in Cases of Sarcoidosis

 - Starting with stage II, with simultaneous restricted pulmonary function

-- Hypercalcemia and hyperuria (threat of chronic renal insufficiency)
+- Hypercalcemia and hyperuricemia (threat of chronic renal insufficiency)

-- Involvement of eyes, liver, CNS, myocardium or skin
+- Involvement of the eyes, liver, CNS, myocardium or skin

 - Severe general symptoms, severe arthritis (i.e. Löfgren’s syndrome)

-Should the patient not respond to therapy with glucocorticoids after three months, it does not seem promising to continue on with it.
+Should the patient not respond to therapy with glucocorticoids after 3 months, it does not seem promising to continue with it.
 In this case, a combination of immunosuppressive drugs (i.e. azathioprine, methotrexate, anti-TNF-alpha) can be tried.

 In cases of local symptoms such as uveitis or skin lesions, steroids can be administered locally as well.

 Should the patient complain about severe pains (with arthritis, for instance), the additional supportive administration of non-steroidal antirheumatic drugs (NSAR) is appropriate.